 In the large mixing bowl, combine the garlic, fresh herbs, 1/4 cup oil, lemon juice, wine, 1/2 tsp. salt, and pepper (if desired) and mix together well.
 Place the roast in the bowl, and smear the seasonings into the cracks and crevices of the meat, and on the outside.
 Place the roast over the potatoes, fat side up, and make sure the open side of the roast where the bone was removed is closed up and tucked under.
 Pour the rest of the mixture evenly over the lamb and the potatoes and gently jiggle the potatoes around to make sure they have been coated with the liquid.

-Place the roast in the oven and reduce the heat to 350 F. Bake for 25-30 minutes per pound.
+Place the roast in the oven and reduce the heat to 350 F. Bake for 20-25 minutes per pound.
 Remove the roast after the first 45 minutes to baste it (close that oven door!).
 Use a bulb baster to suck up the juices and gently squirt them over the meat and the potatoes.
 Return the roast to the oven, and repeat the basting process after each 45 minute interval.
-After the roast is done (approximately 2 1/2 hours), baste again, lightly cover with foil, and allow the meat and potatoes to sit for at least 10-15 minutes.
+After the roast is done (time will depend on the size of your roast), baste again, lightly cover with foil, and allow the meat and potatoes to sit for at least 10-15 minutes.

 Once the meat has rested, remove the meat from the pan and carve into slices.
 Remove the potatoes and place in a serving bowl.
 Pour the juices left in the pan into a pitcher for serving at the table.
 Add a little more lemon to the juices, if desired.
 My favorite part is to smash my potatoes on my plate and pour juices over them, super yummy!!
 You will likely have a lot of liquid left over, don’t toss it down the drain!
 I like to keep a tub in the freezer that I add left over juices from roasts to.
 I don’t keep them separate, just mix it all into one container then defrost when I want some.
 These become amazing flavor additions to soups and stews.
 Replace some of the broth with these juices and see!